-The Kingdom of Throal lies in the midst of the vast mountain range of the same name.
+-From the Journals of the Weaponsmith Javira of Awett, 1505 TH he Kingdom of Throal lies in the midst of the vast mountain range of the same Name.
 Founded a thousand years before the Scourge, it has become the dominant political and economic power in most of Barsaive, especially in the eastern region of the province.
-Roughly one-third of Barsaive's people live in

-Throal's underground passageways and cities, and new cities are under construction to accommodate increasing population.
-Dwarfs are the largest group of Name-givers in Barsaive at large, and are an even greater majority of the population in Throal.
+Roughly one-third of Barsaive's people live in Throal's underground passageways and cities, and new cities are under construction to accommodate increasing population.
+Dwarfs are the largest group of Namegivers in Barsaive at large, and are an even greater majority of the population in Throal.
 Though the kingdom encourages members of other races to settle within its stone borders, dwarfs remain in charge.